We're going to be talking about, we're going to be talking about Julian Assange.

 For example, in 2013, a WikiLeaks website posted an affidavit by Assange concerning alleged monitoring of his activities and search and seizure of his property.

-In this affidavit, uh Assange acknowledged that he was granted asylum after a formal assessment by the government of Ecuador in relation to the current and future risk of persecution and cruel, inhumane, inhuman and degrading treatment of the United States in response to my publishing activities and my political opinions.
+In this affidavit, Assange acknowledged that he was granted asylum after a formal assessment by the government of Ecuador in relation to the current and future risk of persecution and cruel, inhumane, inhuman, and degrading treatment of the United States in response to my publishing activities and my political opinions.

-So May 19, 2017, in response to Sweden's decision to discontinue his investigation regarding suspected grape by Julian, Assange publicly stated, while today it was an important victory and an important vindication, the road is far from over.
+So, May 19, 2017, in response to Sweden's decision to discontinue his investigation regarding suspected grape by Julian, Assange publicly stated, Well, today was an important victory and an important vindication.

-Uh now the United States CIA director Pompeo.
+Now, the United States CIA Director Pompeo.

 Now, guys, remember, fast forward to 2017, Trump's in office now.